Ongoing work to comply with the CE-IVDR (clinical use). The program includes classifier models and supportive gene fusion analysis.

 The first application area for the Qlucore Diagnostics platform is RNA-seq based cancer diagnostics in Acute Lymphoblastic Leukemia, including both gene expression subtype classification of B-cell leukemias and gene fusion analysis support.

-Work is ongoing to certify Qlucore Diagnostics for Acute Lymphoblastic Leukemia to comply with the IVD regulation (CE).
+Work is ongoing to certify Qlucore Diagnostics for Acute Lymphoblastic Leukemia to comply with the IVDR regulation (CE).

 Informative and customized reports

 The output of Qlucore Diagnostics is highly configurable.
 The base is a pdf report that includes conclusions, results, plots, quality metrics and method information.
 The report generator includes a tool for locally customized conclusions.
 The report content can be customized and adjusted to fit your specific needs.